ffalor/flask-githubapplication/README.md

 `payload`: In the context of a hook request, a Python dict representing the hook payload (raises a `RuntimeError` outside a hook context).

-`installation_client`: In the context of a hook request, a [github3.py](https://github3py.readthedocs.io/en/master/) client authenticated as the app installation (raises a `RuntimeError` outside a hook context.)
+`client`: In the context of a hook request, a [GhApi](https://ghapi.fast.ai/) client authenticated as the app installation (raises a `RuntimeError` outside a hook context.)

-`app_client`: A [github3.py](https://github3py.readthedocs.io/en/master/) client authenticated as the app.

-`installation_token`: The token used to authenticate as the app installation (useful for passing to async tasks).
+`installation_token`: The token used to authenticate as the app installation.
+This can be used to call api's not supported by `GhApi` like [Github's GraphQL API](https://docs.github.com/en/graphql/reference)

 ## Configuration